 It’s recommended to do an enema about once weekly or up to once daily if you’re healing from a digestive disorder.
 In fact, in some cases very ill patients (for example, people healing from cancer) have used coffee enemas multiple times per day.
 If you choose to do coffee enemas frequently, you might want to consider buying a reusable enema kit and cleaning the nozzle with a natural detergent to save money.

-- To make one enema, use a small pot on your stove top to combine coffee beans with filtered water.
+- To make one coffee enema recipe, use a small pot on your stove top to combine coffee beans with filtered water.
 Filtered water is highly recommended by most experts and might offer fewer risks than tap water (which contain traces of minerals or chemicals).
 Add 2 tablespoons of organic coffee beans to your pot along with 3 cups of filtered water.
 Then bring to a boil and let simmer for 15 minutes.

 - Let the mixture cool down to a little warmer than room temperature once it’s boiled for about 15 minutes.
 Strain the coffee beans from the mixture so you have one uniform liquid free from particles.
+It’s important to allow the mixture to cool because there’s a higher risk for injury and side effects when a solution that is too hot is used, or if a large volume or solution or too much pressure is applied.
+(13)

 - You’re now ready to perform your enema, so choose a location that’s comfortable where you can lie down for about 15 minutes, such as the the bathroom floor with some towels.
 Most people like to be close to a toilet and keep extra towels on hand to clean up if need be.
 Wherever you choose to be, take your enema kit and place the bucket or bag at least 1 meter above you and the ground.
 So if you’re lying on the floor, you might try hanging the bucket or bag on a towel rack, shower rail, etc. This helps gravity push the coffee liquid down faster so it’s better able to enter your digestive tract and do its job.